mia-care/documentation/docs/p4samd/handbook/verification.md

 At the top you can see a **suggested description**, which provides an example of how you could rewrite your test description to address its main weaknesses.

 Also, you can check how it scored on each specific criteria mentioned above, including the specific areas of strength and weakness.

+## Test suites

+This tab displays all available test suites.
+Each suite groups multiple tests and provides an overview of their execution status.

+For each test suite, the following information is shown:

+- **Title**: Name of the test suite.
+- **Execution Mode**: Automatic or manual.
+- **Tests**: Number of tests included in the suite.
+- **Last Execution**: Status and date of the last execution.

+### Actions

+- **Add suite**: Create a new test suite.
+- **Run all**: Execute all tests suites.
+- **View Details**: Click on a row to access the details of the selected test suite.
+- **Run Test Suite**: Execute a specific test suite.
+- **Delete Test Suite**: Open a modal that allow user to delete a specific test suites.
+- **Edit Test Suite**: Open a modal that let the user modify a specific test suite.

+### Selection

+All test suite that can be executed (have an api trigger and some tests associated) can be selected.
+Selection allow to execute multiple test suite in a single execution.

+### Detail

+Clicking on a row open a new page where there's the details of the test suite.
+Here we have three tabs:
+- **Tests**: Show all the tests related to the test suite.
+- **Executions**: Show all the execution that comprehend the test suite.
+- **Api Trigger**: This section allow to create or edit the **Api Trigger** needed to automatically execute test suite.

+## Executions

+This tab lists all test executions, from the most recent to the least.

+For each execution, the following information is available:

+- **Date and time**: When the test was executed.
+- **Note**: Show an icon if there are some notes.
+- **Test suites**: Number of test suites involved in the execution.
+- **Outcome**: Result of the execution (passed, failed, etc.).
+- **Executed by**: User who performed the execution.

+Clicking on a row opens the execution detail view, showing all relevant information about the selected execution.

+### Detail

+Clicking on a row opens a new page showing the execution details.
+Here you will find details such as the execution date, who performed the execution and any notes, as well as a list of the test suites performed with the related tests.